 Exchange with 2000+ our community of multi-disciplinary inter-generational change agents.

 For students, LWOW Sprint-X (1 credit) and Sprint-X Inc. (3 credits) participation is equivalent to a 4 credits total in the U.S.; for nonstudents, we will seek (but cannot promise) to provide Continuing Legal Education and/or ProBono credits.

 When and Where

 Step One: Get to Know LWOW

 - Complete the online application.
-It asks for information typically available on a CV, a link to your Personal Pitch, contact information, and a short response (500 words or less) to a substantive question of your choice.
+It asks for information typically available on a CV, a link to your Interview Video, contact information, and a short response (500 words or less) to a substantive question of your choice.